adityakakarla/recipe-rating-analysis/README.md

 Based on this pivot table, recipes with 'chicken' in the name are rated around 0.03 less than recipes without 'chicken' in the name on average.
 Later on, I will explore the significance of this observation.

 # Assessment of Missingness

+My initial merged dataset (the recipes dataset after step 1 of the data cleaning process) contained three columns with missing data: `name`, `description`, and `rating`.
+Because `chicken_in_name` and `chicken_in_description` were derived from these columns, they are also missing data.

+## NMAR Analysis
+I believe that the missing data in the `rating` column is not missing at random (NMAR).
+People who do not feel strongly about a recipe may decide not to leave a review.
+By contrast, people who love or hate the recipe will feel more inclined to leave a rating on the website to show their feelings.

+## Missingness Dependency

+<iframe
+  src="assets/mar_perm_test_tvd_rating_n_steps.html"
+  width="700"
+  height="425"
+  frameborder="0"
+></iframe>

 # Hypothesis Testing
 # Framing a Prediction Problem
 # Baseline Model